atomjump/notifications/README.md

 php install.php
 ```

-At the user end, the app at https://github.com/atomjump/messaging needs to be installed (this can be built in build.phonegap.com)
+At the user end, the Android/iPhone app at https://github.com/atomjump/messaging needs to be installed (this can be built in build.phonegap.com, but will soon be published on the Play stores)